kimbrianj/mlforsocialscience/README.md

 ## Tutorials

 You can launch the tutorials using the "Tutorial" pane in RStudio, typically in the top right next to "Environment", "History", and "Connections".
-Navigate to
+Navigate to the tutorial you want to start, then click on "Start Tutorial".
+To open a new tutorial, click on the stop sign at the top.

 **List of Tutorials Available:**
 - `'introduction'`: Provides an introduction to R and RStudio.